 There is no way to convert between the two, so if you decide you want to change to a visual shader or vice versa, you will have to start from scratch.

 Choose one of them and you can start editing your shader.

 If you create a regular shader click on it and the shader editor will open.

 If you create a visual shader the visual shader editor will open automatically.

 Converting to ShaderMaterial¶

 It is possible to convert from SpatialMaterial, CanvasItemMaterial and ParticlesMaterial to ShaderMaterial.
-To do so, go to the material properties and enable the convert option.
+To do so, go to the material properties and select the convert option.

 Using the convert option will turn the SpatialMaterial into a ShaderMaterial with a text shader, not a visual shader.